thepacketpoet-school/sdc435l-group2/progress_reports/week3_progress_report.md

 ## Issues / Notes

 * Cassandra requires both the Cassandra server and the Python Cassandra driver to be installed before the application can connect to the database.
-* The GitHub Archive files must be placed in the project's `data/` folder before the ingestion feature can run.
+* The GitHub Archive files must be placed in the project's data folder before the ingestion feature can run.
 During testing, the application returned a FileNotFoundError when Commits.json was not available in the expected folder.
 * Some of the GitHub Archive files are very large, so the application only loads a limited number of records instead of loading the entire dataset into memory.
 * Cassandra handles data differently from Redis and MongoDB, so tables and queries were set up around the data that the application needs to retrieve.